Huijun-Sun/tasksByJapa/README.md

 3. task 4 is a failed attemptation, but I will never give it up.
 We ll see~

-4. task 4 is completed now may
+4. (September) task 4 is completed now may